erik73/app-influxdbv2/influxdbv2/DOCS.md

 ### Options

 - log_level : setting up a general loglevel for the plugin
 - influxd_log_level : you can set up your separate loglevel for the influxd service. thats because the service supports less options as log_level and they are named different
 - InfluxDB server: defines the PORT on which the InfluxDB is accessable beside the INGRESS Implementation without HomeAssistant

 ## Known issues and limitations

 The current INGRESS Implementation is on an early stage.
-If you find any bugs, lets me know.

 ## Changelog & Releases